TaylorWong159/aimodellib/README.md

 | **--output, -o**              | The path to save the output model package to                                                                                                                              | **"model.tar.gz"**          |

 ### The Manifest File
-The manifest file **must** be named `manifest.json` (case sensitive).
+A manifest file **must** be named `manifest.json` (case sensitive).
 If it has any other name it will be treated as invalid.
-It must be a well structures JSON file with one top-level object containing the parameters required for training and serving.
+It must be a well structured JSON file with one top-level object containing the parameters required for training and serving.
 Those parameters are as follows:

 | Parameter                | Description                                            | Type               | Default                     |
 |--------------------------|--------------------------------------------------------|--------------------|-----------------------------|